mesos/hadoop/configuration.md

   </property>
   <property>
     <name>mapred.mesos.metrics.csv.path</name>
-    <value>/path/to/metrics/csv/</value>
+    <value>/path/to/metrics/csv/metrics.csv</value>
     <description>
-      Set this to `true` to enable CSV reporting with the Coda Hale Metrics library.
+      Set this to a file which will be created with CSV metrics data.
     </description>
     <property>
       <name>mapred.mesos.metrics.csv.interval</name>